-Lymph nodes serve as a filtering system for the lymphatic system (a system of vessels that collects fluids from cells for filtration and reentry into the blood).
-The first node in the armpit area (axillae) that is affected by breast cancer is also called the sentinel, or guard node.
+Lymph nodes serve as a filtering system for the lymphatic system (a system of vessels that collects fluids from cells for filtration and re-entry into the blood).
+The first nodes in the armpit area (axilla) that are affected by breast cancer are also called the sentinel, or guardian, lymph nodes.
 Learn more about sentinel lymph node biopsy.

 There are three levels of axillary lymph nodes and options for dissection:

 - Level I – This refers to removal of all tissue below the axillary vein and extending to the side where the axillary vein crosses the tendon of a muscle called the latissimus dorsi.

 - Level II – This includes lymph nodes located under one of the chest wall muscles called the pectoralis minor.